 Login to the Convictional app, and head to the Prices page.

-Click on the "Create" button on the top right corner.
+Click on the "New Price List" button in the top right corner.

-Click the "Create Prices" button whenever you're ready, and the new price list will be added to the Price List table.
+Click the "Create Price List" button whenever you're ready, and the new Price List will be added to the Price List table.
 You're done!